JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 It's been a little over 4 months [since my last post](@/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md) where I talked about the very early prototype of virtual geometry I wrote for Bevy 0.14.

-In the time since, I've written 9 PRs that greatly improve virtual geometry.
-While it's still far from production ready, the version of virtual geometry that will ship in Bevy 0.15 (which is releasing soon) is a very large step in the right direction!
+In the time since, I've written 10 PRs that greatly improve the feature.
+While it's still not production ready, the version of virtual geometry that will ship in Bevy 0.15 (which is releasing soon) is a very large step in the right direction!

 In this blog post I'll be going over the PRs I made in chronological order.
 At the end, I'll do a performance comparison vs Bevy 0.14, and finally discuss my roadmap for what I'm planning to work on in Bevy 0.16 and beyond.

-It's going to be another super long read, so grab some snacks and strap in.
+It's going to be another super long read, so grab some snacks and strap in!

 ## Zeux (TODO)
 * https://github.com/bevyengine/bevy/pull/13904